ilwoongchoi/Portfolio/README.md

 ### job_scraping_automation

 Ever since programming and software engineering became a skill that not only IT professionals but general public could have access to, I saw many people using software to automate everyday tasks, earn money and do financial trading with automation.
 At first I wasn't really into these, but I began to realise the power of productivity and saving time.
 These automations allow you to be more efficient and spend less time doing repetitive work.
 So I thought why don't I also use them for scraping jobs from the internet so I get more chance of employment.
 I used a python library called selenium which is a well known web-scraping library.
-Web scraping is a term used to call automated tasks which involves the machine accessing many webpages and searching for and obtaining the information it wants.

 ### processing_shader

 Processing is an open source generative art tool, along with p5.js.
-Former is written in c++ and the latter in P5.js, and I think processing lets you be more free in energy and less restrained.
-Generative coding or generative art is basically making art with the power of algorithmic generation , and I said before , being generative provides a good entrance point to creative endeavours and irregularity.
-Shader, made well known by animation engineer Inigo Quilez, is a mathematical way of making 3d animation.
-It uses mathematical vectors and equations to produce moving 3d image, and it is very effective.
-Although you need a very graphically capable hardware to run it, it is a fun way to get over maths.
-I used processing a lot in making prototypes of projects before I would move onto Three.js, Python, html etc and processing had also a shader library so I tried making shader with processing, however compared to the well known shadertoy platform, the library was very elementary.
-Shadertoy was very slow to run on my gpu-less computer, but both platforms are very enjoyable.And also I have made some 3d landscape animations using a tool called Thee.js.
+I used processing a lot in making prototypes of projects before I would move onto Three.js, Python, html etc and processing had also a shader library so I tried making shader with processing.
+I have also made some 3d landscape animations using a tool called Three.js.

 Here is the link: https://codepen.io/esrmzokd-the-flexboxer/pen/MYaVXNW